Pangea, Varese and province civic network, BBS, article cover

 The Civic Network to respond to the technological difficulties of the 90s

-In the video, the speakers offer us an in-depth look at how Pangea was born: a graphic BBS as a response to these challenges.
-The founders shared an enthusiasm and passion for computing, motivating them to develop Pangea to make the digital world accessible to everyone in a simple way.
-All you had to do was install a program from a floppy disk and own a modem.
+In the video, the speakers give us an in-depth look at how Pangea came to be: a graphical BBS as an answer to these challenges.
+The founders shared an enthusiasm and passion for computing, motivating them to develop Pangea to make the digital world easily accessible to everyone.
+It was enough to install a program from a floppy disk and have a modem.
 No subscriptions, no costs apart from the phone call.

 Pangea, Varese civic network, BBS, graphical client and DOS server, Worldgroup, Windows 3.11, MSDOS